 The Stewardship Council has developed a grant program that will fund selected enhancements on the Watershed Lands.
-It is anticipated that grant funding will be available to accomplish future projects that enhance one or more of the six Beneficial Public Values.
+Grant funding may be available to accomplish future projects that enhance one or more of the six Beneficial Public Values.
 Projects may include habitat restoration or physical measures such as developing trails, day use areas, and other public access improvements.

-&lt;sup>3 Settlement Agreement Paragraph 17(c) states, "PG&E shall fund PG&E Environmental Enhancement Corporation with \$70 million in Cash to cover administrative expenses and the costs of environmental enhancements to the Watershed Lands... provided that no such enhancement may at any time interfere with PG&E's hydroelectric operations maintenance or capital improvements."
+4 Settlement Agreement Paragraph 17(c) states, "PG&E shall fund PG&E Environmental Enhancement Corporation with \$70 million in Cash to cover administrative expenses and the costs of environmental enhancements to the Watershed Lands... provided that no such enhancement may at any time interfere with PG&E's hydroelectric operations maintenance or capital improvements."